gohugoio/hugoDocs/content/en/functions/templates/Inner.md

 {{< new-in 0.154.0 />}}

-The `templates.Inner` function defines the injection point for code nested within a block style partial call.
+The `templates.Inner` function defines the injection point for code nested within a block style _partial_ template call.
 This is the core mechanism used to create a [partial decorator][].

 ## Overview

-The `templates.Inner` function acts as a placeholder within a partial template.
-When a partial is called as a decorator, it captures a block of code from the calling template rather than rendering it immediately.
+The `templates.Inner` function acts as a placeholder within a _partial_ template.
+When a _partial_ template is called as a decorator, it captures a block of code from the calling template rather than rendering it immediately.
 The `templates.Inner` function tells Hugo exactly where to inject that captured content.

 This signals a reversal of execution where the callee becomes the caller.
-The partial manages the outer structure while the calling template remains in control of the inner content.
+The _partial_ template manages the outer structure while the calling template remains in control of the inner content.

 ## Usage